BroadbandForum/obbaa/docs/installing/index.md

 ##### VM based

 No specific requirement on Hyper-visor.
-It could be a Virtual Box or VMWare or any others.
+It could be a Virtual Box, VMWare or any others.

 ###### Production